marco262/my_wiki/data/onednd/subclass/arcane-trickster.md

 ### 9th Level: Magical Ambush

-If you have the Invisible condition when you cast a spell on a creature, it has Disadvantage on any saving throw it makes against the spell on the same turn.
+If you have the [[glossary:Incapacitated]] condition when you cast a spell on a creature, it has Disadvantage on any saving throw it makes against the spell on the same turn.

 ### 13th Level: Versatile Trickster